ericbrooke/setup_ruby_rails/README.md

 Follow the steps for the desired setup:

-* A - New Computer, first account
+* A - *New Computer*, first account
 OR
-* B - Extra User account - Avoid this is if its your first time.
+* B - *Extra User account* - Avoid this is if its your first time.
 The most annoying thing about having separate accounts is Music (aside of permissions).
 Guess that could be solved by putting your iTunes library in a shared folder..

 ## Working on the command line